davidADSP/Generative_Deep_Learning_2nd_Edition/docker.md

 Let's first take a look at the Dockerfile for the Generative Deep Learning codebase and see how it contains all the information required to build the image.

-## The Dockerfile
+## 📝 The Dockerfile

 In the codebase that you pulled from GitHub, there is a file simply called 'Dockerfile' inside the `docker` folder.
-This is the recipe that Docker will use to build the image and is shown in <<dockerfile>>.
+This is the recipe that Docker will use to build the image.
 We'll walk through line by line, explaining what each step does.

 ```
 FROM ubuntu:20.04 #<1>